oatpp/website/docs/docs/components/orm/README.md

 ### Create DbClient Component And Connect to Database

 DbClient is a heavy object - you want to instantiate it once and then inject it in whatever places you are going to use it.
-- **Note:** `ConnectionProvider` and `ConnectionPool` objects can be reused by multiple `Executors` unless it's prohibited by a database-specific implementation.
-- **Note:** `Executor` can be reused by multiple DbClients unless it's prohibited by a database-specific implementation.

 ```cpp
 #include "db/MyClient.hpp"      //< User-declared DbClient